North Pembrokeshire and Fishguard Railway: North Pembrokeshire and Fishguard Railway

-As before, little progress was made and a further extension of time was authorised by Parliament in 1886.
+As before, little progress was made and a further extension of time was authorised by Parliament via the North Pembrokeshire and Fishguard Railway Act 1886 (50 Vict. c. liii).
 Towards the end of 1891 Colonel Joseph Okell undertook to complete the line and provide the necessary finance, and by March 1893 the works had reached Puncheston, but in January 1894 Okell was declared bankrupt, and that was the end of any financial assistance from him.

 Fishguard Bay Railway and Pier Company

 Now two more men of means came on the scene: Joseph Rowlands, a solicitor from Birmingham, and James Carland, a brass-founder.
 They acquired a majority shareholding in the North Pembrokeshire and Fishguard Railway, and their objective became clear when they floated a new company, the Fishguard Bay Railway and Pier Company.
-This was incorporated by Act of 29 June 1893, to construct a railway a little less than a mile in length from Goodwick, where the North Pembrokeshire was to terminate, and to run to the west side of Fishguard Bay.
+This was incorporated, by the Fishguard Bay Railway and Pier Act 1893 (56 & 57 Vict. c. xcvii), of 29 June 1893, to construct a railway a little less than a mile in length from Goodwick, where the North Pembrokeshire was to terminate, and to run to the west side of Fishguard Bay.
 A pier or breakwater was to be constructed as well as a hotel, and running powers over the North Pembrokeshire line were granted.
 The company's capital was to be £120,000.
 The partners also undertook to improve the harbour at Rosslare.
 This was at first done through the medium of the Rosslare Harbours and Railways Company.

 Fishguard and Rosslare Railways and Harbours Company

 The Waterford and Wexford Railway was engaged in improving the harbour facilities at Rosslare, and negotiations took place to combine the activities on both sides of the ferry crossing.
-This culminated in the incorporation of the Fishguard and Rosslare Railways and Harbours Company by Act of 31 July 1894.
+This culminated in the incorporation of the Fishguard and Rosslare Railways and Harbours Company by the Fishguard and Rosslare Railways and Harbours Act 1894 (57 & 58 Vict. c. cxxxvii) of 31 July 1894.